Manishearth/compiletest-rs/README.md

 compiletest-rs
 ==============

-This project is an attempt at extracting the `compiletest` utility from the Rust compiler.
+This project is an attempt at extracting [the `compiletest` utility][upstream] from the Rust compiler.

 The `compiletest` utility is useful for library and plugin developers, who want to include test programs that should fail to compile, issue warnings or otherwise produce compile-time output.

 To use in your project
 ----------------------